usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **What happens**

-The vendor team, PO, and development team meet to plan the sprint.
+The development team and PO meet to plan the sprint.
 Stories are selected from the backlog, scoped, and committed to by the team.

 **Procurement alignment**